ninadicara/ONS-Data-Challenge-2019/README.md

 The final report is available at 'ONS_Data_Challenge_Report.HTML'

 ## To re-run the analysis and results
-Running the .R files in '/set-up-files' will recreate all the RDS documents, provided that 'master_dataset.R' is run last.
+Running the .R files in '/set-up-files' will recreate all the RDS files needed to run 'master_dataset.R'.
+The only dataset not given in this repo is the loneliness dataset, which is only available directly from the ONS.
-Alternatively you can re-create the final dataset from the RDS objects already available by running the master_dataset.R file.

 All analyses are available in the 'modelling data.R' document, and the 'ONS Data Challenge Report.Rmd', which contains the markdown code for the final report.